tasharen/ngui/Assets/NGUI/ReadMe (Important!).txt

 -----------------
  Version History
 -----------------

+1.62:
+- NEW: Added a new class -- UITable -- that can be used to organize its children into rows/columns of variable size (think HTML table).
+- FIX: Font Maker will make it more obvious when you are going to overwrite a font.

 1.61:
 - NEW: UICheckbox.current will hold the checkbox that triggered the 'functionName' function on the 'eventReceiver'.